tolgee/tolgee-platform/.github/ISSUE_TEMPLATE/roadmap_item.md

 ## Pre-specification
 - [ ] We've setup responsible person
 - [ ] We've checked how other tools solve the similar issues
-- [ ] We've users who require this feature and will pilot it and consult it, or we are the users
+- [ ] We've got users who require this feature and will pilot it and consult it (or we are the users)

 ## Specification
 - [ ] ...
 Specify the user stories here ...